And then, once someone converts, your sales team can use information from the tool to have a more focused conversation with the prospect.

 The more pages, images, and icons that need to be designed from scratch, the longer the project will take — bringing the price up with it.

 Where the product is being built or hosted can dictate the labor and thought involved to build it, thus influencing overall cost.

 Depending on the type of tool and logic needed, a brand can opt to build a tool from the ground up on their existing web host, allowing for more flexibility and customization.
-This build-from-scratch approach can be beneficial for brands who have a very specific tool logic in mind or want more control over the UX and branding, but the price tag associated with these more customized approaches can sometimes seem overwhelming.
+This build-from-scratch approach can be beneficial for brands who have a very specific tool logic in mind or want more control over the UX and branding, but the price tag associated with these more customized approaches will be higher.

-Think ahead.
-Knowing exactly what you want to accomplish with your self-selection tool upfront, before design and development is not only key to staying on budget, but to avoiding issues in the long run.
+Know exactly what you want to accomplish with your self-selection tool upfront before design and development.
+This is how you stay on budget and avoid issues in the long run.

 For example, when planning your self-selection tool, make sure you can answer the following questions to avoid costly disruptions and delays:

 Do you know the strategy and end goal of the tool?

 Think:What current buyer experience are you hoping to improve?